Pygmy hog: Taxonomy

 Porcula salvania was the scientific name proposed by Brian Houghton Hodgson in 1847 who described a pygmy hog from the Sikkim Terai.
 Hodgson argued that the pygmy hog was a genus separate from Sus based upon its unique morphological differences, particularly pertaining to its skull and dental features.
-Hodgson’s classification of the pygmy hog as a separate genus was challenged with the argument that the pygmy hog’s unique physical characteristics were “superficial” and merely a result of its small body size, therefore deeming these features insufficient to warrant separate distinction from other members of the genus Sus.
+Hodgson's classification of the pygmy hog as a separate genus was challenged with the argument that the pygmy hog's unique physical characteristics were "superficial" and merely a result of its small body size, therefore deeming these features insufficient to warrant separate distinction from other members of the genus Sus.
 Its species epithet salvania is after the sal forests where the pygmy hog was found.

-Although the decision was not unanimous, the pygmy hog was later determined to be a member of the pig species in the genus Sus and was renamed Sus salvanius.
+Although the decision was not unanimous, the pygmy hog was later determined to be a member of the genus Sus and was renamed Sus salvanius.

-A 2007 genetic analysis of the variation in three mitochondrial DNA loci, combined with rigorous statistical testing of other phylogenetic hypotheses, confirmed Hodgson's original classification that the pygmy hog is, indeed, a separate and distinct genus from Sus.
-The analysis also showed that the pygmy hog had never clustered together with Sus scrofa or with any other Sus species.
-Based upon this genetic analysis and resulting evidence, the pygmy hog has again been re-classified as its own unique genus Porcula, which is a sister lineage to Sus.
-The resurrection of the original genus status and the species name Porcula salvania has been adopted by GenBank and has been included as an update in the 3rd edition of the Wilson and Reeder's Mammal Species of the World.
+A 2007 genetic analysis of the variation in three mitochondrial DNA loci, combined with rigorous statistical testing of other phylogenetic hypotheses, confirmed Hodgson's original classification that the pygmy hog is a separate and distinct genus from Sus.
+The analysis also showed that the pygmy hog had never clustered with the wild boar or any other Sus species.
+Based upon this genetic analysis and resulting evidence, the pygmy hog has again been re-classified as its own unique genus Porcula, which is a sister lineage of Sus.
+Genome analyses support the independence of Porcula.